-The default locator.wsdl file shipped with Artix contains a SOAP 1.1 binding and a SOAP 1.1 service.
+Overview The default locator.wsdl file shipped with Artix contains a SOAP 1.1 binding and a SOAP 1.1 service.
 Starting with release 4.1, Artix supports SOAP 1.2 bindings as well.

-If your site requires the use of SOAP 1.2 bindings for communication with the locator service, follow these steps:

-- Make a copy of the default locator.wsdl file. - Edit your copy to include a SOAP 1.2 binding.
-See the SOAP 1.2 chapter of Writing Artix Contracts for guidelines on adding a SOAP 1.2 binding. - Use the bus:initial_contract:url configuration variable to point to the location of your edited locator.wsdl file, or use one of several WSDL publishing methods described in "Accessing WSDL Contracts" in Configuring and Deploying Artix Solutions, C++ Runtime.

-SOAP 1.2 considerations

-The SOAP 1.2 binding in Artix 4.1, 4.2, and 5.0-C++ supports endpoint references (EPRs) only in the format defined by the WS-Addressing standard, and no longer supports the deprecated proprietary Artix references.
+If your site requires the use of SOAP 1.2 bindings for communication with the locator service, follow these steps: • Make a copy of the default locator.wsdl file. • Edit your copy to include a SOAP 1.2 binding.
+See the SOAP 1.2 chapter of Writing Artix Contracts for guidelines on adding a SOAP 1.2 binding. • Use the bus:initial_contract:url configuration variable to point to the location of your edited locator.wsdl file, or use one of several WSDL publishing methods described in "Accessing WSDL Contracts" in Configuring and Deploying Artix Solutions, C++ Runtime.
+SOAP 1.2 considerations The SOAP 1.2 binding in Artix 4.1, 4.2, and 5.0-C++ supports endpoint references (EPRs) only in the format defined by the WS-Addressing standard, and no longer supports the deprecated proprietary Artix references.
 Artix's SOAP 1.1 binding supports both EPRs and the Artix references used by Artix 3.0 and earlier.

-This means that an Artix 4.1/4.2/5.0-C++ locator that uses the SOAP 1.2 binding cannot support connections from Artix 4.0 and 3.0 consumers, because those Artix versions did not support SOAP 1.2.
-Thus, when defining your Artix 4.1/4.2/5.0-C++ locator service, if your site intends to maintain backward compatibility with Artix 4.0 and Artix 3.0 consumers, do not also use a SOAP 1.2 binding.
-The configuration step described in "Artix 4.1/4.2/5.0 locator setup for backward compatibility" on page 23 is not compatible with a SOAP 1.2 binding.
+This means that an Artix 4.1/4.2/5.0-C++ locator that uses the SOAP 1.2 binding cannot support connections from Artix post-3.x and 3.x consumers, because those Artix versions did not support SOAP 1.2.
+Thus, when defining your Artix 4.1/4.2/5.0-C++ locator service, if your site intends to maintain backward compatibility with Artix post-3.x and Artix 3.0 consumers, do not also use a SOAP 1.2 binding.
+The configuration step described in "Artix post-3.x locator setup for backward compatibility" on page 23 is not compatible with a SOAP 1.2 binding.

-CHAPTER 2 | Configuring and Deploying the Locator Service